Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 This assignment uses [Travis CI](https://travis-ci.com/) to automatically run the checking program every time you commit to your GitHub repository.
-This checking will start as soon as you have accepted the assignnment, thus creating your own private repository, and the course instructor enables Travis for it.
+This checking will start as soon as you have accepted the assignment, thus creating your own private repository, and the course instructor enables Travis for it.
 If you are using Travis for the first time, you will need to authorize Travis CI to access the private repositories that you created on GitHub.